alianjum0/notes/docker_kubernetes.md

 > kubectl get deployment
-**create** command is used to create k8s components There is an abstraction layer over Pod that is **deployment** create and nginx Deployment
+**create** command is used to create k8s components There is an abstraction layer over Pod that is **deployment** create an nginx Deployment
-> kubectl create deployment nginx-depk --image=nginx
+> kubectl create deployment nginx-depl --image=nginx
 to show the logs of the application inside pod by name
 > kubectl logs nginx-depk-867fbf486c-m9zcf
 create a mongo-db deployment